Muir Wise Summer Leadership Program

 into the Backcountry

-On the sixth day, students depart from Golden Trout and head into Sequoia National Park for their first week of the Wilderness Immersion section.
+On the sixth day, students depart from Golden Trout and head into the backcountry for their first week of the Wilderness Immersion section.
 This portion of the program focuses on delving into a wide array of nature-centered learning.
 With students adopting various roles, each acts at once as student and as expert and teacher to their peers in their particular discipline.
 With mindfulness and curiosity as our central tenets, short hiking days are interspersed with time for students to study, learn from others, observe the natural world, draw, and teach.
 This week is guided by the experienced hands of the program's instructors, wilderness experts steeped in local knowledge and with their own diversity of talents.
-Students will also benefit from meeting and spending time with the local rangers in Sequoia National Park who offer their own unique perspective as seasonal denizens of the wilderness.
+Students will also benefit from meeting and spending time with the local rangers who offer their own unique perspective as seasonal denizens of the wilderness.